Distance Sensor#

 end

-The Distance Sensor found object? block returns a Boolean indicating whether the Distance Sensor has detected an object.
+The Distance found an object Boolean block reports whether the Distance Sensor currently detects an object.

-• True – The Distance Sensor has detected an object.
+• True — The Distance Sensor detects an object.

-• False – The Distance Sensor has not detected an object.
+• False — The Distance Sensor does not detect an object.

 <[Distance1 v] found an object?>